 Kidney Transplant Process

-Turn to UC San Diego Health’s kidney transplant program, led by experienced surgeons and nephrologists who specialize in treating kidney diseases and performing transplants.
+During the procedure, a healthy donor kidney is transplanted to restore kidney function and improve quality of life.
+Turn to UC San Diego Health's kidney transplant program, led by experienced surgeons and nephrologists who specialize in treating kidney diseases and performing transplants.
 We are committed to providing personalized, high-quality care for patients and living donors.

 Our transplant outcomes rank above national averages, placing us among the best transplant centers in the nation.

-Kidney transplantation can be an effective treatment option for end-stage kidney disease, which can be caused by many conditions, including hypertension, diabetes, polycystic kidney disease, inherited kidney disease, autoimmune diseases and urologic disorders.
+Kidney transplantation can be an effective treatment option for advanced or end-stage kidney disease, which can be caused by many conditions, including hypertension, diabetes, polycystic kidney disease, inherited kidney disease, autoimmune diseases and urologic disorders.

 - X-rays